 In 2000 SAP released its first CRM stand-alone software.
 It was called SAP CRM 2.0.
 SAP CRM evolved into SAP CRM 5.0, 6.0, and 7.0.

 Now SAP CRM 7.0 will evolve back into a plug-in for SAP’s newest ERP S/4.
 SAP CRM cloud products exist since 2007, besides that evolutionary process of the SD module to SAP CRM.
 SAP cloud applications will presumably be the core product in SAP’s CRM portfolio.

 The SAP software evolution timeline:

 1973 – RF & R/1

 RF (Real Time Financial) and later renamed to R/1 (Real Time 1 Tier) was SAP’s first commercial product and released in 1973.
-R/1 was a financial accounting application and ran on the DOS operating system on-site of the customers.
+R/1 was a financial accounting application and ran on IBM servers and the DOS operating system on-site of the customers.

 R/1 was the first business standard software worldwide.
 That means that it was not tailored explicitly for one particular company but could be used for other companies as well.

 Imagine non-standard software like a tailor-made suit.
 A tailor-made suit is made to fit exactly one person.
 And it takes a lot of effort and a long time to make a tailor-made suit because it is made from the ground up.

 On the other hand, standard software is like a pre-made suit.
 A pre-made suit is made to fit as many people as possible.
 Therefore, it takes not a lot of effort nor time to make a pre-made suite because it is made in bulk in just some pre-defined sizes – copy-paste style.

 A custom-made suit is pretty expensive in comparison to a pre-made suite.
 And the pre-made suit can be customized to fit exactly the needs of its wearer.